 As for the meta description, it’s what accompanies the title tag in the search results.
 You’ll see it just below the title.
 You should keep it under 160 characters.

-	For your metadata to actually boost your SEO, keep these three things in mind:
+For your metadata to actually help boost your search engine rankings , keep these three things in mind:

 It’s also worth noting that all images on your page should come with alt text, which basically describes what’s happening on each photo.
 Don’t forget to include the focus keyword on the primary image.

 So, why bother using alt tags?
 Here’s why:

 Another tactic web designers use to boost their SEO rankings is by using plain text links to link between web pages, with the target keywords in the anchor text.

 Google Analytics is a must-have for web designers and SEO specialists alike.

 As you might already know, this free analytics software package gives you a range of critical data about your website, as well as its performance in search engines.